thunderrabbit/super-duper-waddle-paddle/content/blog/2019/06/19what-do-emotions-tell-us.md

 So-called righteous anger could be when personal space or personal property has been encroached or taken.

+In general, if emotions are held in the body, they can cause problems, so it's best to express emotions as soon as possible so our emotional bodies run smoothly.

 (*)
-Loss is something of a false belief in that I never *had* it in the first place, but this line of inquiry goes beyond the basics outlined here.
+Loss is something of a false belief in that I never _had_ it in the first place, but this line of inquiry goes beyond the basics outlined here.